 A DBJ discussion re Ayab use recently brought up the topic of ribber bind offs.
 My plan for this post is to gather information and illustration on a variety of methods, beginning with those illustrated by Brother, then moving on to others I have come across over the years in a variety of publications.
 Transfer to single bed methods: transfer all the stitches onto the top bed, then use single bed techniques to cast off.
-Having multiple stitches unevenly distributed can make the cast off lumpy, and such techniques may also be too tight for the fabric.
-For latched through bind offs one way to get a bit of extra size in stitches on the main bed is to bring every other needle on the ribber back into work after transfers, knit one row with both carriages to the other side, drop off newly created ribber stitches, and bind off.
+Having multiple stitches unevenly distributed can make the cast-off lumpy, and such techniques may also be too tight for the fabric.
+For latched through bind-offs one way to get extra length/size in stitches on the main bed is to bring every other needle on the ribber back into work after transfers.
+Set the ribber to half-pitch, knit one row with both carriages set to knit to the other side, drop off newly created ribber stitches by using ribber carriage only to release the stitches by moving it back to the opposite side, dropping the loops just created, adjust the amount of weight, and bind off.
 That extra knit row may also be useful in rib configurations that leave empty needles after the transfers.
 Loops will fill in empty needles.
 Chain only through stitches, not loops.
 The latter will help create enough give to bridge the gaps.
 Technically, once the ribber stitches are moved to the top bed, any single bed bind off may be used, whether through single or double loops.
 Some techniques produce more pleasing results than others.
 Each look is different, as is the amount of stretch.
 Testing on swatches in specific yarns used helps one determine the preferred method.
 If a latch tool is used to do a crocheted bind off after transferring a 1X1 rib it is possible to maintain the rib.
 Insert the tool from the front of the stitches that were originally on the back bed, and into the front of the stitches that were on the front bed.
 Stitches have “legs”, inserting the latch tool back to front from behind the right leg will change the direction of the lean in the chain.
 As one enters the center of the stitch, the left leg is picked up by default.

 When latching stitches through single bed after transferring all stitches to the main bed, to keep bind off in rib on the purl stitches hook the stitch back to front (red line), on the knit stitches hook the stitch through the center (green line)Reviewing approaches to binding off with needle and yarn: working single bed is sometimes performed on the machine and is illustrated below working from left to right.
 It is referred to as back or stem stitch and “sew off” method, and is shared in many of the old machine knitting manuals.
 It is easier to achieve if after the knitting the last row one knits at least 2 or 3 more rows in waste yarn to make the stitches more accessible.
 The knit side shows single loops in view upon completion.
 Dropping small groups of stitches off as one makes progress across the row may make the technique easier, helping with the placement of the other hand to hold the work.
 On the machine, the fixed distances between needles and gate pegs help to keep the tension even.
 The backstitching may be done off the machine, but maintaining even tension there may be a bit harder.